Donegal Corridor

-The Donegal Corridor (Muinchinn Dúin na nGall) was a narrow strip of Irish airspace linking Lough Erne to the international waters of the Atlantic Ocean through which the Irish Government permitted flights by British military aircraft during World War II.
+The Donegal Corridor (Muinchinn Dúin na nGall) was a narrow strip of Irish airspace linking RAF Castle Archdale on Lough Erne to the international waters of the Atlantic Ocean through which the Irish Government permitted flights by British military aircraft during World War II.
 This was a contravention of Irish neutrality and was not publicised at the time.

 Background

 When the Second World War broke out in September 1939, Ireland remained neutral, in accordance with its pre-declared neutrality policy.

 The Battle of the Atlantic commenced soon after war was declared.
 German U-boats attacked Allied shipping convoys in the Atlantic Ocean, where hundreds of ships were sunk and thousands of lives lost, resulting in a very serious situation for the Allied forces.
 In December 1940, a survey was carried out on Lough Erne with a view to having flying boat bases built there.
 This was the most westerly point in the United Kingdom from where planes could patrol the Atlantic and offer some protection to the shipping convoys against the dreaded U-boats.
 Early in 1941, the first flying boats were based on Lough Erne.
 They were not permitted to fly over the territory of Ireland.
 This meant that they had first to fly northwards, then change their flight path and go west.

 Some limited protection could be given to the convoys coming to the UK from the US and Canada, the same protection could be given by American-based aircraft.
 Still, there was a gap where the U-boats could create havoc unhindered.
 This mid-Atlantic area was known as the Black Gap.
 Ireland came under extreme pressure from the British and even the US, who at this time were themselves neutral, to dispense with its neutrality policy and join with the Allies.
-A meeting took place in January 1941 between Éamon de Valera and Sir John Maffey, the British representative in Dublin.
-An agreement was reached whereby the Lough Erne based flying boats were permitted to fly across a 4 mi stretch of neutral territory from Belleek in County Fermanagh to Ballyshannon in County Donegal and thereby gain access to the Atlantic Ocean.
-This agreement was concluded in The Cranborne Report.
+A meeting took place in January 1941 between Éamon de Valera and John Maffey, the British representative in Dublin.
+An agreement was reached whereby the Lough Erne-based flying boats were permitted to fly across a 4 mi stretch of neutral territory from Belleek in County Fermanagh to Ballyshannon in County Donegal and thereby gain access to the Atlantic Ocean.
+This agreement was included in The Cranborne Report.
 To pacify the Germans, these aircraft were supposed to follow a defined route and then only on air/sea rescue missions.

-This flight path became known as 'The Donegal Corridor'.
+This flight path became known as the Donegal Corridor.
 The original agreement and rules were soon changed and the flying boats went on missions to the mid-Atlantic, to the west coast of France and to Iceland to protect convoys on those routes.
 This was a turning point in the Battle of the Atlantic which was the longest battle of the Second World War.
-Some nine U-boats were confirmed as having been sunk by the Lough Erne Sunderland and Catalina flying boats and many others so badly damaged that they had to return to base in France.
+Some nine U-boats were confirmed as having been sunk by the Lough Erne Short Sunderland and Catalina flying boats and many others so badly damaged that they had to return to base in France.